 (1) "Birth doula" or "doula" mean a state-certified birth doula under this chapter.

-(2) "Culturally congruent care" means the care and respect towards families to uphold their cultural practices around birth as the duty of the doula regardless of their identity, as well as assisting families in accessing other doulas from the same background and community as them.
+(2) "Culturally congruent care" means a duty to learn respect for and uphold a client’s cultural practices around birth, regardless of the doula’s own cultural identity.
+Culturally congruent care includes a birth doula’s duty to use community resources and networks to help families access other doulas from the same background, religion, culture, and community as them.

 (3) "Department" means the department of health.